KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 Example: lunch_module="default_mp.xex"

 ---------------------------------------------------------------
-### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement
+### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement, & More

-1. Enable "Read Back Resolve" for each game, or enable for all games
+1. Enable "Scribble Heap" for each game, or enable for all games

 ---------------------------------------------------------------